acrylic on canvas 48 x 60 x 2 inches SOLD

 SOLD

-The title of this painting is from a quote by Rainer Maria Rilke in which he is referencing the purpose of sadness in our lives and that if we can endure its presence, we see that we come out the other side new in some way.
-This piece is about weathering a dark period, acceptance of change, and surrendering to and deeply trusting the inner processes that are beyond our control.
+The title of this painting is from a quote by Rainer Maria Rilke in which he is referencing the purpose of sadness in our lives and the idea that if we can endure its presence, we see that we come out the other side new in some way.
+This piece is about weathering a dark period, accepting change, and surrendering to and deeply trusting the inner processes that are beyond our control.

-The original inspirations come from Egungun ceremonial costumes that symbolically honor ancestors, bloodlines and the unseen forces that govern aspects of our lives and the subconscious; as well as Dries Van Noten’s fashion designs, another exquisite display of passionate, riotous joining of color and pattern grounded within a rich history.
+The original inspirations come from Egungun ceremonial costumes that symbolically honor ancestors, bloodlines and the unseen forces that govern aspects of our lives and the subconscious.
+It is also a homage to Dries Van Noten’s fashion designs, another exquisite display of passionate, riotous joining of color and pattern grounded within a rich history.

 The arrowhead at the top of the picture continues the recurring theme in my work about self-protection and self-reliance.
 The mirroring at left indicates the same-same relationship of our inner-outer experience of the world.